(tinctura EUTERPE OLERACEA)|

-However; this comes not so much from the sugar, as well from the Omega 6 and 9 other fats in the phyto-chemicals.
-Since Acai berries are high in fiber and Calcium; they are good for improving digestion.
+However; this is due not so much from the sugar, as well from the Omega 6 and 9 other fats in the phyto-chemicals.
+Since Acai berries are high in fiber and calcium, they are good for improving digestion.

 The fruit pulp, with a deep purple coloration that makes it a rich source of polyphenols*, is used in manufacturing the tincture.

 Acai berry contains a high concentration of phytosterols, most of which are beta-sitosterol.

 The powerful anthocyanins (ACN) and proanthocyanidins (PAC) in the fruit pulp are very strong antioxidants.

 Acai juice or pulp has more antioxidants than cranberry, blueberry, orange, and apple.

 Polyphenolics, anthocyanins (mainly cyanidin-3 glycoside) and antioxidant capacity (AOX).

 Acai fruit (skin and pulp) contains essential fatty acids (Omega-3 and Omega-6) plus oleic acid (Omega-9); all are good for lowering Low Density Lipoprotein (LDL) levels.